 5. Figure out how you can make each month balance

-Decrease some expenses (such as your entertainment budget), and can you bike or use the bus to cut transportation costs?
+Decrease some expenses.
+Can you reduce your entertainment budget?
+Can you bike or use the bus to cut transportation costs?
 Or perhaps you can increase your resources by working 8 hours a week on campus and applying for additional bursaries?
 This approach is far better than realizing you are flat broke in February and having to scramble for money.
-Working 20-30 hours a week the last few months of school, at the very end of term when projects are due and exams are approaching (or making the mistake of having to take out cash advances on your credit card) would be worse.
+Working 20-30 hours a week at the very end of term when projects are due and exams are approaching (or making the mistake of having to take out cash advances on your credit card) would be worse.

 For more student budget tips, read Student budget tips – part 2.

 And now for a fun disclaimer: